Syncleus/aparapi/CONTRIBUTING.md

 8. If deployment was successful then create a new tag for the current version with the following command:
     `git tag -a v1.2.3 -m "Version 1.2.3"`.
 9. Push the newly created tags to the server: `git push origin v1.2.3:v1.2.3`.
+10. Go to Github and go to the release.
+Update the description with the changelog for the version and upload all the artifacts in the target folder.
 10. Checkout master again and then delete the release branch: `git branch -D release`.
 11. Bump the snapshot version of the package to the next expected version, commiting the changes and pushing.
 12. Deploy the new snapshot to the snapshot repository (no need to sign): `mvn clean deploy`.